As-built designs and archival designs

 As-built drawings and archival drawings are drawn up graphically representing the building after its construction.
 Let’s discover the differences

-There are different types of graphic drawings that differ according to the purpose, the type of representation, the degree of detail, etc.
+There are different types of technical construction drawings that differ according to the purpose, the type of representation, the degree of detail, etc.

 In this article we specify the difference between drawings of type: